mcbeet/beet/README.md

     ctx.data["greet:hello"] = Function(["say hello"], tags=["minecraft:load"])
 ```

-The `beet` toolchain makes it easy to create configurable resource packs and data packs by composing pack generators.
+The `beet` toolchain is designed to support a wide range of use-cases.
+The most basic pipeline will let you create configurable resource packs and data packs, but plugins make it easy to implement arbitrarily advanced workflows and tools like linters, asset generators and function pre-processors.

-- Write simple functions that can edit or inspect the generated resource pack and data pack
+- Compose simple functions that can edit or inspect the generated resource pack and data pack
 - Cache expensive computations and heavy files with a versatile caching API
 - Automatically rebuild the project on file changes with watch mode
 - Link the project to Minecraft to synchronize the generated resource pack and data pack